davegoblue/TestCodingShortcuts/README.md

 * OpenMeteoEDA_202306_v005 runs random forest to predict maximum temperature excluding temperature variables as predictors, but with city and month
 * OpenMeteoEDA_202306_v005 runs kmeans with 2 centers based on numeric variables
 * OpenMeteoEDA_202306_v005 runs kmeans with 3 centers based on numeric variables
+* OpenMeteoEDA_202306_v005 runs kmeans with 4 centers based on numeric variables